anon-admin/rpi-anon-puppet/README.md

 Set of puppet manifests to deploy complete anonymizing solution.
 To be used using "puppet apply" inside a node.

-Current configuration is on Raspberry2 (slimmed jessie raspbian) with 2 ethernet adapters and an external hard drive.
+Current configuration is on Raspberry2 (slimmed jessie raspbian) with 2 ethernet adapters and an external hard drive (br0/dhcp/192.168.1.2 and br1/static/10.1.0.1).
 Nodes are deployed using lxc.
 Network is bridged on both interfaces.

-Barebone contains itself a puppet with some deploying utilities (modules : puppet, lxc, rpi_annon_puppet, ...). bind9 for local domain resolving, then forwarded on tor dns. iptables rules are needed to reroute correctly packets ; using nodes on differents raspberry avoid using those rules.
+Barebone contains itself a puppet with some deploying utilities (modules : puppet, lxc, rpi_anon_puppet, ...).

+bind9 for local domain resolving, then forwarded on tor dns.

+iptables rules are needed to reroute correctly packets ; using nodes on differents raspberry avoid using those rules.

 ## Install